p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.txt

 ## Changelog

+## 1.9.0 - 19/09/2022

+* Updated for game version 1.0.16.
+They removed the Debug button from the main menu, so I've removed the code that removes it.
+* When the propaganda speakers turn off of at night, their fire animation will now also turn off.
+* Implemented a potential fix for speakers not turning back on.
+* Added ability to replaced follower necklaces.
+The one they're wearing will drop to the ground.
+* Added ability to receive notifications when items that use fuel run out.
+* Followers who can level after Inspire All should now level.
+Will be added to others when I implement them.

 ## 1.8.1 - 13/09/2022

 * Fixed the follower menu breaking in some instances with the healing bay mod on.